Holburne Museum, Bath

 The development has won the 2012 Museums and Heritage Award for the best new permanent exhibition, the Civic Trust Michael Middleton Award 2012, the RIBA 2012 South West Building of the Year, was long-listed for the Art Fund Museum of the Year and RIBA Sterling prize.

 - Along with the provision & maintenance of a museum & its collection in Bath, the promotion of education in the arts is a vital element of the Museum’s founding charitable objectives achieved by:

 - reaching as wide a public as possible by providing a welcoming, intimate experience of the arts for people of all ages and abilities

-- caring for, understanding, enhancing, displaying and interpreting the collection, the building and position in an unrivalled site (in the UK’s only remaining eighteenth century pleasure garden and the world heritage city of Bath)
+- caring for, understanding, enhancing, displaying and interpreting the collection, the building and position in an unrivalled site (in the UK’s only remaining eighteenth century pleasure garden and the

 - staging exhibitions, events and educational activities of outstanding quality and imagination

 Registered Charity Number: 310288

 Part time staff: 12